zeroasiccorp/logik/README.md

 ## Getting Started

 The Logik project is available through PyPi and can be installed using pip.
-If you want to run locally on your machine, you will need to [install all of the pre-requisites]((#installation)) or launch the [Logik Docker image](#running-docker).
+If you want to run locally on your machine, you will need to [install all of the pre-requisites](#installation) or launch the [Logik Docker image](#running-docker).

 ```sh
 python -m pip install --upgrade logik
 ```

 The following example illustrate some essential Logik features.
-The source code for the example is located in the [examples/adder](examples/adder/) directory.
 For complete documentation of all options available, see the [SiliconCompiler project](https://github.com/siliconcompiler/siliconcompiler/blob/main/README.md).

 ```python
 from siliconcompiler import Chip